cotobadesign/cotoba-agent-oss-docs/source/rst/SubAgent.rst

 Receive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The "response" element in the body (JSON format) received from the public Bot will be set as the return value of sraix.
+The "response" element in the body (JSON format) received from the public bot will be set as the return value of sraix.
 In the following example, if the received data from sameBot is

 ..  code:: json